-New Independent Commission on Community and Cohesion Launched
+Independent Commission on Community and Cohesion

-What Is the Commission?
+What is the commission?

 The Independent Commission on Community and Cohesion brings together 19 respected figures from across public life.
 These include leaders from politics, civil society, faith, business, academia, and the media.
 Together, they are working to understand what is driving disconnection in the UK and what needs to change.